RRDajay/ems22a50_encoder_reader/README.md

 # encoder_reader
-A simple C library for reading data from EMS22a50 for Arduino and STM32
+A simple C library and demo examples reading data from EMS22a50 (Rotary Encoder) for Arduino and STM32